-    His mother finished her wine in one mighty gulp, then rose to greet her son, descending from the throne with all the grace of a moon dancer.
+His mother finished her wine in one mighty gulp and rose to greet her son, descending from the throne with all the grace of a dancer from Lysene.

 "Harry dear, come."
 She beckoned him closer.
 She mentioned nothing of the stag the servants carried behind him, and she didn't seem to be mad about his skipping his lesson.
-She just looked relieved, but she wouldn't meet his eyes.
+Relief shone in her face, but she wouldn't meet his eyes.
 She almost never did, in fact, and he wondered if it was because she had figured out what he could do, or if she just didn't like the look of them.
-How could she not, though - they were her own green eyes, set in a face like his father's, with thick, dark hair to match.
+How could she not, though - they were her own green eyes, set in a face like his father's, with dark hair to match.